directus/directus/directus/readme.md

 ## License

-Directus is released under the [GPLv3 license](./license).
+Directus is released under the [BSL 1.1 license](./license).
 Monospace Inc owns all Directus trademarks, logos, and intellectual property on behalf of our project's community.
 Copyright © 2004-2020, Monospace Inc.